charles-uno/charles-uno.github.io/_posts/2020-03-02-amulet-simulation.md

 | 4 | [[Simic Growth Chamber]]  |
 | 2 | [[Tolaria West]]          |

-Note that the above list does not include [[Cavern of Souls]] or [[Vesuva]] due to computational complexity.
+<p class="figure-nocaption">Note that the above list does not include [[Cavern of Souls]] or [[Vesuva]] due to computational complexity.
 We're also not accounting for small variations between deck lists.
 Some people play [[Boros Garrison]], [[Crumbling Vestige]], a third [[Tolaria West]], and so on.
-Wiggle room in the mana base introduces a potential percent-level bias across the board, but should not affect our ability to make relative comparisons.
+Wiggle room in the mana base introduces a potential percent-level bias across the board, but should not affect our ability to make relative comparisons.</p>

 ## Crunching the Numbers